 In Þjórsárdalur valley upcountry in South-Iceland, you will find ruins of a real Viking Settlement-Age farm - Stöng.
 The Vikings settled here not knowing about the proximity of this area to the notorious Hekla - the Queen of Icelandic volcanoes.

 Mt.
-Hekla erupted in 1104 for the first time after the Vikings settled Iceland.
+Hekla erupted in 1104 for the first time after the Vikings settled in Iceland.
 This eruption caused havoc in Þjórsárdalur valley of some 22 settlement farms.
-Eight of these farms were excavated, but only the exceptionally well-preserved ruins of Stöng settlement farm remains above ground - the others were covered again.
-Additional factors might have contributed to the inhabitants leaving - cold weather and such.
+Eight of these farms were excavated, but only the exceptionally well-preserved ruins of Stöng settlement farm remain above ground - the others were covered again.
+Additional factors might have contributed to the inhabitants leaving, cold weather f.ex.